branislavjenco/branislavjenco.github.io/_posts/2022-01-10-desired-state.md

 I went through my view of what a desired-state system is and what are its central principles, I showed you some examples of where it's used and presented what I find are the important considerations you should keep in mind when using this abstraction.

-The ideas I presented in this talk are nothing new, and most of you have probably thought about this in some capacity.
+The ideas I presented here are nothing new, and most of you have probably thought about this in some capacity.
 I hope that by going through it in a bit more structured manner you now have a clearer picture, or mental model, in your head that helps you in your work.

-At the of the day the world around us presents us with a stateful interface.
+At the of the day the world around us is not mathematical, but inherently mutable and stateful.
 We are limited by the fact that at the bottom of all our programs sits a von Neuman computer with a central processing unit, a data store and a connecting tube that can transmit a single word between the CPU and the store.
 An inherently mutable and imperative interface.

-But thanks to abstractions, sometimes, and in limited scope, we can pretend that’s not the case to simplify our interfaces.
+But thanks to abstractions, sometimes, and in limited scope, we can pretend that’s not the case and simplify our interfaces.

 Sources: